-McCollister was the representative for Nebraska’s 2nd congressional district and was a Republican.
+McCollister was the representative for Nebraska’s 2nd congressional district as a Republican.
 He served from 1971 to 1976.

 McCollister is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills McCollister sponsored and cosponsored.
+The chart is based on the bills McCollister sponsored and cosponsored from Jan 3, 1973 to Oct 1, 1976.
 See full analysis methodology.

 McCollister was the primary sponsor of 1 bill that was enacted: